rares018/TMOS/README.md

 ## beginner help

-TMOS is actually quite beginner friendly,you can see all of the commands with the "help" command.To exit,enter break.If you get stuck in an endless loop in the REPL,just use CTRL+C (KeyboardInterrupt).
+TMOS is beginner friendly,you can see all of the commands with the "help" command.To exit,enter "break".If you get stuck in an endless loop by a script or the REPL,just use CTRL+C (KeyboardInterrupt).

 ## user-made apps